katerena/curriculum/courses/meta/README.md

 End: 12.12.2016

-Reflection: Although my initial idea for an MVP used a simple card-based HTML5 layout, it was very fun to use Jupyter Notebook for the current use-cases (**UC1: Get Outstanding Tasks** and **UC2: Celebrate Accomplishments**) and the third major use-case (**UC3: Showcase Project Porfolio**) is just not very pressing.
-In particular, I thought that using images would be crucial for the MVP, but it seems like that can be done later because the links, in the context of Jupyter's relatively minimal UI, provide amply call to action.
+Reflection: Although my initial idea for an First-pass used a simple card-based HTML5 layout, it was very fun to use Jupyter Notebook for the current use-cases (**UC1: Get Outstanding Tasks** and **UC2: Celebrate Accomplishments**) and the third major use-case (**UC3: Showcase Project Porfolio**) is just not very pressing.
+In particular, I thought that using images would be crucial for the First-pass, but it seems like that can be done later because the links, in the context of Jupyter's relatively minimal UI, provide amply call to action.
 Also, the combination of **Learning Goal and Reflection** already feels like a very powerful tool, to the extent that it would perhaps be useful to take a "curriculum" approach to large projects in general, rather than only "online curricula" in particular.

 - [X] Explore minimalist, beutiful HTML5 themes; found [Prallelism](https://html5up.net/parallelism) and [Hydrogen](https://freehtml5.co/demos/hydrogen/), prefer Hydrogen but both nice.
-- [X] Get a minimal viable product (MVP) running in Jupyter Notebook
+- [X] Get a minimal viable product (First-pass) running in Jupyter Notebook
-- [X] Have at least one visualization of accomplishment in the MVP dash
+- [X] Have at least one visualization of accomplishment in the First-pass dash
 - [X] Describe in the reflection the use cases and learnings
 - [X] Lack of line breaks looks bad in the GH markdown viewer, so need to adjust the rules and the parser before plowing ahead with data migration
 - [X] Figure out a way to deal with reading-centered tasks, and with reading notes (related more general probelm: links and relative references, as well as privacy - this repository is public, but book notes may need to stay private or with restricted visibility, such as the MHS text) such as in the art-of-programming self-guided course.
 Solution: just use google docs or other cloud hosting, using those sharing settings, and the URL and Keyword elements.